pilsungk/AdaptiveSOR/README.md

 # Adaptive SOR
-The code here is an examplary implementation of adaptive SOR (successive over-relaxation) via [AspectC++](https://www.aspectc.org), as described in the uploaded manuscript.
+The code here is an examplary implementation of adaptive SOR (successive over-relaxation) via [AspectC++](https://www.aspectc.org), as described in the uploaded manuscript (ase2023.pdf).
 The following instructions show how an old Fortran code can be adapted in a modular fashion using modern software engineering techniques, specifically AOP (aspect-oriented programming).

 ## Build Environment Setup
 The code has been tested and built on GNU/Linux, specifically on the Ubuntu 20.04 LTS distribution.